Exercise and Arthritis

 |de Jong A, et al.

-Unfortunately, specific dollar amounts were not provided.
-The study from Leiden University summarized above (de Jong Z, et al. 2004) showed that RA patients who exercised used lesser amounts of glucocorticoids (prednisone).
+Though specific dollar amounts were not provided in the studies summarized in the table above, the study from Leiden University (de Jong Z, et al. 2004) showed that RA patients who exercised used lesser amounts of glucocorticoids (prednisone).
 While these drugs are not expensive, they most certainly have serious side effects when taken for long periods of time.

 EXERCISE vs. DRUG THERAPY FOR ARTHRITIS: WHICH IS MORE EFFECTIVE?

-Various types of exercise appear to be beneficial for people with either type of arthritis.
-But, is it more effective than drug therapy?
+Various types of exercise appear to be beneficial for people with either OA or RA.
+But, is exercise more effective than drug therapy?

 ANSWER: This question cannot be answered with certainty, because no head-to-head studies have been done.
 The following can be said about drug therapy for osteoarthritis: